-The Economic, Social, and Cultural Rights Project, a non-profit association (Proyecto de Derechos Económicos, Sociales y Culturales, A.C./ProDESC) is a Mexican intersectional feminist human rights defense organization founded in 2005 by Alejandra Ancheita, a lawyer and human rights defender.
+The Economic, Social, and Cultural Rights Project, (Proyecto de Derechos Económicos, Sociales y Culturales, A.C./ProDESC) is a Mexican intersectional feminist human rights defense organization founded in 2005 by Alejandra Ancheita, a lawyer and human rights defender.

 With the implementation of the comprehensive defense method, designed under a series of strategic guidelines, the ProDESC team defends and accompanies community processes focusing on three fundamental rights.